rapatao/rapatao.github.io/content/posts/2021-03/pensando-em-graalvm-devo-escolher-quarkus-ou-micronaut.en.md

 However, the factor that I believe had a greater weight in the decision was the documentation, which despite believing that it can still be evolved, in *Micronaut* it is much more complete and easier to find than the one found with the guides provided by *Quarkus .*

-With all that said, if I were to leave the *Spring* universe, whether or not to adopt *GraalVM*, today I would choose *Micronaut*, without any great fears in this decision.
+With all that said, if I were to leave the *Spring* universe, whether to adopt *GraalVM*, today I would choose *Micronaut*, without any great fears in this decision.

 Thanks for reading and feel free to ask any questions you may have.